 This is a summary of a great 🌿 branch book.
-I intend this post to be a comprehensive summary for myself, but you should definitely buy the book if you're interested in company positioning.
+I intend this post to be a comprehensive summary for myself, but you should definitely buy the book if you are a practitioner who intends to engage in company positioning — Dunford writes about technê, which means that you should read the full thing before starting on trial and error.
 Read more about book classifications here.

 April Dunford has had a long career positioning products for enterprise tech companies.
 (See Twitter thread here; the gist of it is that she worked on 16 products across seven different startups, and the various big companies that acquired said startups).

 Obviously Awesome is her book about the art of product positioning.
 I read it last week because I was consulting for a friend's company in the middle of repositioning itself; I realise that my summary might be useful for those of you who would like to think about positioning at the level of an individual career.
 Dunford's ideas don't map neatly to a career arc, but there's enough in here that's relevant, so I have no qualms recommending it.